Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 However, the more I thought about what my manager had said, the more it made sense.

 The time I spent empowering my team would be multiplied by five (for each team member) in terms of value.
-This kind of leverage was worth much more to the firm than time I spent chasing my individual targets.
+This kind of leverage was worth much more to the firm than the time I spent chasing my individual targets.

 I reorganized my workload to focus more on leverage and started to judge myself first and foremost on the results of my team.
 I also realized that the skills I’d relied on as an individual contributor were no longer enough to excel in my position, and I started reading up on management theories and best practices.